 4 people found this useful

 without teeth: don't try to do it yourself, call a petshop, or a wildlife rehabilitator now!
 With teeth: but a gallon fish tank,mouse food,and heat pad.
-Turn the hat pad on low, place the tank on-top of the heating pad, place two to four inches of shredded toilet paper in the bottom of the tank, cut the center of a toilet paper roll in half to make a tunnel, place one half under a thin layer of paper, the other half on-top of the shredded paper, and then get a water/soda bottle cap, place inside of a jam jar cap or a larger lid (to catch any water that is spilled, and fill center cap ONLY with CLEAN water.
+Turn the hat pad on low, place the tank on-top of the heating pad, place two to four inches of shredded toilet paper in the bottom of the tank, c…ut the center of a toilet paper roll in half to make a tunnel, place one half under a thin layer of paper, the other half on-top of the shredded paper, and then get a water/soda bottle cap, place inside of a jam jar cap or a larger lid (to catch any water that is spilled, and fill center cap ONLY with CLEAN water.
 Now get some cheese (American) tear into four quarters, and then put two quarters aside in the fridge, and one quarter in the half tunnel on top of the paper, and the other in the burred tunnel.
-Please contact me at email@example.com for ANY more questions.
+Please contact me at firstname.lastname@example.org for ANY more questions.
+(MORE)

 Baby rabbits should drink their mother's milk.
-Once they're weaned (at about 6 weeks), baby rabbits should have unlimited access to three things: . water . alfalfa hay, or an alfalfa-grass mix (like alfalfa-timothy) . high-quality pellets (see question below for details about pellets) At 12 weeks, small amounts of fresh dark leafy greens (like romaine lettuce) can be introduced.
+Once they're weaned (at about 6 weeks), baby rabbits should have unlimited access to three things: . water . alfalfa hay, or an alfalfa-grass mix (like alfalfa-timothy) . high-quality pellets (see question below for details about pellets) At …12 weeks, small amounts of fresh dark leafy greens (like romaine lettuce) can be introduced.
 Always introduce new foods carefully.
 Start with just a bite or two, and stick to one new food at a time (wait a week or two before the next new food).
 Day by day, little by little, increase the portion size.
 Baby rabbits don't need a big salad: only about 1/2 ounce for an average-sized baby (baby giant breeds, a bit more; baby dwarf breeds, a bit less).
 At 6 months , tiny amounts of fresh fruit and non-leafy vegetables (like carrot) can be introduced as a treat.
 A small bite or two is enough!
 Too many treats will make a rabbit sick.
 Between 7 and 13 months , rabbits should slowly transition to an adult diet.
 See the related links/questions below for details and helpful info.
+(MORE)

 You haev to put plenty of food and water for the mother and babies.
 Just try to put it as far from the babies/nest as possible, and do it as fast as you can.